 Crude extracts are first evaluated by in vitro tests and their cytoxicity assessed on cancer and non-cancer cell lines.

 The originality of our works is that we do not just realise screenings.
 The most promising extracts are also tested in vivo to assess their activity and eventual toxicity.
 The mode of administration is chosen according to the nature of the extract but most of them are given by oral route.

-Several extracts possessing biological activities in vitro were identified (cfr publications).
+Several extracts possessing biological activities at low concentrations in vitro were identified (cfr publications).